simonpartridge86/Chews-App-Backend/README.md

 ## Description

 This repo contains details of the server and database created for Chews app, including API routes, PostgreSQL queries, and tests.
-Our API routes are connected to a Heroku database and requested data is sent to the frond-end via various GET routes.
+Our API routes are connected to a Heroku database and requested data is sent to the front-end via various GET routes.
 Each GET route is distilled by our server into a single fetch request to an external API, [TheMealDB API](https://www.themealdb.com/api.php), to obtain recipe data.

 The backend can be tested in deployment [here](https://chews-backend.herokuapp.com/).